json-schema-org/understanding-json-schema/source/reference/object.rst

 You can use non-boolean schemas to put more complex constraints on the additional properties of an instance.
-For example, one can allow additional properties, but only if they are each a string:
+For example, one can allow additional properties, but only if their values are each a string:

 .. schema_example::